 - 1/2 teaspoon cinnamon

-If you don’t like almond butter, then substitute another natural nut butter, like this homemade peanut butter.
+If you don’t like almond butter, then substitute another natural nut butter.
 If you don’t like dried blueberries or almonds, pick different dried fruits and nuts.
 Just don’t go crazy on the add-ins or you might have difficulties getting the granola bars to stay in one piece.